 Rand McNally HD100 is compliant with current FMCSA HOS rules and vehicle inspection reporting regulations.
 But it cannot work without a TND720/TND730.
 Don't have one?
 Check our TND730.
 Together they can reduce your paper works and complete your logs faster.
-The HD100 includes a six months free service plan.
-After six months you will need to link to the Dock to purchase the six month or one-year paid service plan.

 As regulations change, it provide software updates via the Dock™.
 Connect the HD100 to the Dock to obtain the updates.

 TND720/TND730 and HD100 works together with your vehicle's Electronic Control Module (ECM) to provide a fully compliant Hours of Service device, that satisfies the requirements of FMCSA's Regulations, Part 395.2, Part 395.3 and Part 395.15.
 See RoadTrucker's article "What you need to know about Electronic Logs (EOBR)".

 In addition, the HD100 provides fully compliant Vehicle Inspection reports, that satisfy the requirements of FMCSA's Regulations, Part 49 CFR, 396.11 and 396.13.